Driver claims she was ‘following her GPS’ down staircase, police say - NewsBreak

 Officers with the Portland Police Department didn’t buy the woman’s claim, stating they “felt it was her excessive blood alcohol level” that led to the unusual crash.

-The Officers said the woman, who appeared to be driving in a Toyota Highlander SUV, drove through the police department garage, across a pedestrian plaza, and down the stairs.Driver goes over rock wall in Village of Pomeroy
+The Officers said the woman, who appeared to be driving in a Toyota Highlander SUV, drove through the police department garage, across a pedestrian plaza, and down the stairs.Victim’s son reacts to Lauderdale County inmate’s escape

 “We are fortunate that she didn’t strike anyone and this ended with just a small amount of property damage,” the Portland Police Department said in a Facebook post.
 “Please don’t drink and drive.”